eddiebiv/CS225_PageRank/documents/log.md

 4. Implement Graph Construction constructor

 ### Tasks Completed
-Ahmed implemented most of the graph conversion algorithm and also added additional necessary functions.
+Implemented most of the graph conversion algorithm and also added additional necessary functions.
+Implemented processInput (needs tweaking)

 ### Issues encountered (Questions for mentors)
 N/A

-### Plans for next week
+### Future Plans
 (1) (Hopefully) get a working program for trivial .csv files so then we can advance to realistic inputs.
 (2) Build larger tests